KEDuran/Employe_Tracker/README.md

 ## Description

-A command line interface application for managing a database of company employee's using node, inquirer, and MySQL.
+The main goal for this assignment is to build command line interface application that can serve as a content management system (CMS) that an employer can use to keep track of employee information.
+The CMS must be built using node, inquirer, and MySQL.

 ## Table of Contents